 Being a landlord involves moving in tenants, collecting rent payments, and solving the usual rental problems, such as looking for an experienced service professional to fix a dishwasher or clean snow off the porch.
 It also means creating convenient conditions for both landlords and tenants to build solid business relationships.

 One of the most fundamental aspects of effective business interactions in the property management sphere are clearly defined policy conditions in the residential agreement document.
 Every detail of the lease must follow local laws and should be described in clear language.
 This will basically deal with the financial side of property management and, more generally, the late payment fees.
-Probably every landlord has heard of this option, while half of them use it to keep rent payments under control.
-But for those who wonder if it’s worth charging late fees, let’s look at the subject from a different perspective.
+Knowing how to collect rent from tenants without hassle isn’t an easy task but with the late fees option set up in your account, you can keep your rent payments under control.
+For those who wonder if it’s worth charging late fees, let’s look at the subject from a different perspective.

 Take a few minutes to review the points below:

 Landlords are responsible for a lot.
 Every day they make multiple property-related decisions.
 It’s no surprise, then, that most of the difficulties landlords face are connected with finances.
 In the property management world time is money, and receiving rent on time keeps a landlord even-minded.
 No matter how many properties one owns and manages or how stressful the overall process might seem, if a landlord has certain guarantees that the rent is paid before the due date, they can focus on other aspects of their business.
 Reliance on a late-fee policy is both convenient and time-saving.